Jack Steele

-Jack Steele (born 13 December 1995) is a professional Australian rules footballer playing for the St Kilda Football Club in the Australian Football League (AFL).
-He previously played for the Greater Western Sydney Giants from 2015 to 2016.
-Steele has won two Trevor Barker Awards and is a dual All-Australian.
-He served as St Kilda co-captain in 2021, and has served as the sole captain since the 2022 season.
+Jack Steele (born 13 December 1995) is a professional Australian rules footballer playing for the Melbourne Football Club in the Australian Football League (AFL).
+He previously played for the Greater Western Sydney Giants from 2015 to 2016 and the St Kilda Football Club from 2017 to 2025.
+Steele is a dual All-Australian and has won two Trevor Barker Awards.
+He served as St Kilda co-captain in 2021, and as the sole captain from 2022 to 2025.